amayer5125/nord-rofi/README.md

 Download and add [Roboto Condensed](https://fonts.google.com/specimen/Roboto+Condensed) font to rofi configuration file.

 ```
+configuration {
     font: "Roboto Condensed 16";
+}
 ```

-Other recomendations are, changing the default width and moving rofi to the top of the screen.
+My other recommendation is moving rofi to the top of the screen.

 ```
-width: 33;
+configuration {
     location: 2;
+}
 ```